Back to Physics calculators

 Compute final velocities, momentum balance, and kinetic energy loss for 1D collisions (elastic, perfectly inelastic, or coefficient e).

-All calculations run locally in your browser; no data leaves this page.
+All calculations run locally in your browser; no data leaves this calculator.

 How to use (3 steps)